ovdojoey/Juiced/README.md

 ## Customization

 To create your own custom version of Juiced (using your own colors or breakpoints) you will need Node installed.
-Once Node is on your machine, open Console and `cd` to the folder where Juiced is located.
+Once Node is on your machine, open Terminal and `cd` to the folder where Juiced is located.
 Run `npm install` to install the required depenendencies.
 After that you can modify the variables in /sass/_variables.scss and run `gulp` to compile a new build and watch for changes.
 Your  build will be placed in the `/dist/css/` folder.

 ## Usage